asaaki/Minion/README.md

 # Minion

+## Installation

+First, compile:
+`mix compile`

-Start with
+Then, start with
 `elixir --name minion --cookie minion --no-halt -pa ebin --app minion`

-Start interactive with
+Or, Start interactive with
 `iex --name minion --cookie minion -S mix`

+## What to do with Minion

 Execute shell commands on all Nodes:
 `Cmd.all "ls"`